Spate of hoax calls about active shooters stir fear at college campuses around the US

 “As of right now, I’m safe.
 I love you,” said Morano, who was raised on active shooter drills.

-As a child, she learned to stack chairs in front of the classroom door and to climb into the ceiling if there is no other way out.
+As a child, she learned to stack chairs in front of the classroom door and to climb into the ceiling if there was no other way out.
 Now this.

 “There’s just these few minutes where all you really feel is fear, whether the threat’s there or not,” she said.